 MUS M396 Art Music of Black Composers (3 cr.)
-P: Consent of instructor.
 A study of black music and musicians in the United States, with emphasis on the black composer in contemporary music.

 MUS M397 Popular Music of Black America (3 cr.)
 A sociocultural and musical analysis of urban black popular music, its performers, producers, and composers, from the 1940s to 1980.
 Rhythm and blues, rock 'n' roll, soul, ballads, funk, disco, and the raps.